Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Prof. Pawan K. Dhar is currently Head of the Synthetic Biology group at the School of Biotechnology, Jawaharlal Nehru University, New Delhi.
-In 1993, Prof. Dhar received Ph.D. degree from BHU (Varanasi) in Human Genetics.
-One of his significant contributions has been to develop a novel drug discovery platform from DNA sequences historically considered junk.
-In the past, Prof. Dhar has established research labs in India, Singapore, and Japan; and published in the areas of human genetics, systems biology, and synthetic biology, covering computational, experimental and policy areas.
+Professor Pawan K. Dhar is currently Head of the Synthetic Biology group at the School of Biotechnology, Jawaharlal Nehru University, New Delhi.
+In 1993, he received a Ph.D. degree from BHU (Varanasi) in Human Genetics.
+One of his significant contributions has been developing a novel drug discovery platform from DNA sequences historically considered junk.
+In the past, he has established research labs in India, Singapore, and Japan; and published in the areas of Human Genetics, Systems Biology, and Synthetic Biology, covering computational, experimental, and policy areas.

 ABSTRACT